Servant-Cities/rest-api-playground-template/README.md

 - creating resources using PUT is not supported

 Feel free to update the code of your playground to add more endpoints and fit your own needs.

+## Direct API

+We have a minimal API to update the database trough http requests.
+Check [/api/direct](https://github.com/Servant-Cities/rest-api-playground-template/blob/main/src/routes/api/direct/%5B...path%5D/%2Bserver.ts) to see what you can do and feel free to add more endpoints to fit your needs.

 ## GIT